RMerl/asuswrt-merlin/README-merlin.txt

 the web page, same page where you enable it.
 Enabling/Disabling/Formating JFFS requires a reboot to take effect.

+I do not recommend doing frequent writes to this area, as it will prematuraly wear out the flash storage.
+This is a good place to put files that are written once like scripts or kernel modules, or that rarely get written to (like once a day).
+Storing files that constantly get written to (like logfiles) is NOT recommended - use a USB disk for that.

 * User scripts *
 These are shell scripts that you can create, and which will be run when